Jiansiyu/g4cosmicAB/README.md

 ```
 ## Macros Generator

-In [/macros/macros.C](/macros/macros.C) is used for generate the mac files automatically
+[/macros/macros.C](/macros/macros.C) is used for generate the mac files automatically
 You can simply change:
 * Start Energy
 * End Energy
 * Scan Steps
 * Units of Energy
 * etc...
 After you change the configure, simply run
 ```
 root -l macros.C